Quantum phase transitions in a bidimensional $O(N) \times {\mathbb{Z}_2}$ scalar field model: Conclusions

 We have also analyzed the $\mathbb{Z}_2\times \mathbb{Z}_2$ special case which is not tied up by the MWHC theorem.
 In this case, the allowed parameter region is solely restricted when the interspecies coupling is repulsive, enforcing the stability condition to be observed.
 When the couplings are independent, both ($\chi$ and $\phi$) sectors become gapless at once, implying total conformability along the critical transition line. {}Finally, we have also discussed the case with $O(N_\phi)\times O(N_\chi)$ symmetry.
 In this case, for any sign of the interspecies coupling, the MWHC theorem restricts the couplings to the weak regime only.

 In all the cases analyzed, our results indicate that the sign of the interspecies coupling (attractive/repulsive) can alter the transition pattern in a significant way.
 The results obtained here may be relevant to describe the quantum phase transitions taking place in cold linear systems with competing order parameters, where descriptions in terms of scalar multi-field systems are used.
 Eventually, our model could also serve to investigate (3+1)-dimensional systems which display a predominance of (1+1)-dimensional behavior in their physical properties.
-An example of this case can be some variants of the $XY$-model~\cite{Lima}. {}Finally, we hope that the super-renormalizable model proposed here will motivate other authors to test their resummation techniques as well as non-perturbative methods (such as \cite{Hauser:1994mb,Rychkov:2014eea,Serone:2018gjo,Romatschke:2019rjk,Kadoh:2018tis,Bronzin:2018tqz,Luty,Chabysheva:2022duu}) in order to improve our seminal results.
+An example of this case can be some variants of the $XY$-model~\cite{Lima}.
+A possible extension of the studies performed in this paper could also be applied in the context of the generalized $O(N)$ nonlinear $\sigma$-model~\cite{abhik}.
+Another possibility would be to check if the large-$N$ and $\epsilon$-expansion predictions coincide since this comparison furnishes a typical non-trivial consistency check (see, e.g., Ref. \cite {Chai:2020zgq}). {}Finally, we hope that the super-renormalizable model proposed here will motivate other authors to test their resummation techniques as well as non-perturbative methods (such as \cite{Hauser:1994mb,Rychkov:2014eea,Serone:2018gjo,Romatschke:2019rjk,Kadoh:2018tis,Bronzin:2018tqz,Luty,Chabysheva:2022duu}) in order to improve our seminal results.